carbon-design-system/carbon/src/components/tooltip/README.md

 | .bx--tooltip--icon__top      | A simple tooltip that is displayed above the trigger. |
 | .bx--tooltip--icon__bottom   | A simple tooltip that is displayed below the trigger. |

-## Accessibility Notes

-* Triggers should most likely be using `button` as the interactive element.
-In addition, they should include the following attributes:
-  - `type="button"` for "toggletips", or tooltips that you click to trigger, so that they don't submit when placed in forms
-  - `aria-describedby` for hover tooltips
-  - `aria-labelledby` for interactive tooltips?

 ### Links & Resources